 - “What do you think it means to be a good friend?”

-Sometimes feeling the need for friends especially when you feel like you don’t have many can make a child feel alone, vulnerable, and different.
+Sometimes feeling the need for friends, especially when they feel like they don’t have many, can make a child feel alone, vulnerable, and different.
 Reassure your child that it’s normal for any person to want to grow friendships.
-We all go through challenging times trying to find new friends.
+Everyone goes through challenging times trying to find new friends.

-Our worries are not always our children’s worries.
+Your worries are not always your children’s worries.
 Listen closely to what is most concerning to your child without projecting your own thoughts, concerns, and feelings.